‘Mallory Is Not Gone’: Daniel Mallory Ortberg on Coming Out As Trans

 Yeah.
 Brendan Fraser’s not there, either..

 He’s not there!
 Time comes for everybody.
 It was interesting when you said you felt vain but didn’t want to stand out.
 Because I felt the exact opposite way.
-I was very, like: “I am a brain in a jar — which is fine and everyone feels that way all the time, probably — but I need to stand out.”
+I was very, like, “I am a brain in a jar — which is fine and everyone feels that way all the time, probably — but I need to stand out.”
 And I think especially in terms of transitioning one of the things that’s been on my mind is that there are elements of what I do that are very much who I am, and there are also parts that are a schtick.
 And there are aspects of my schtick that are just not going to carry over.
 The things that were fun, provocative, exciting, transgressive to do as a woman are not going to be the same.

 And again, it’s not like once I was a gal wunderkind and now I’m like a weird, sad goblin.
 But there’s very much a sense that I stopped doing a job that defined the early parts of my career.
 And then, I also became aware of gender dysphoria, I guess is the term for something I’d been experiencing without being conscious of what it was.
 In some ways it felt like a demon snuck into my room in the middle of the night and said, “What if you were kind of a guy?” and then just left and was like, “No follow-up questions!”